blomer/Gooey/README.md

  The answer is simple. **Gooey** is very easy to use and is extremely flexible.
  With **Gooey** you can create custom GUIs, clickable items (buttons), and custom actions for the buttons you create.

- ## New In Version 1.1
+ ## New in Version 1.2

- - **Paginated GUIs!**
- - Custom GUI update methods.
- - Easier way to add lore to Buttons.
- - GUI#addButton method.
- - Instance IDs, allows you to have theoretically unlimited instances of **Gooey** on your server.
+ - **Global Compatibility!** You can now use this version of Gooey on any Bukkit/Spigot API version!
+ - GUICloseUpdate, executes one tick after a GUI was closed.
- - Bug fixes.
+ - Other smaller additions and bug fixes.

  ## How to use